 The article discusses five instances where the relationship between Ross Geller and Rachel Green, characters from the popular TV show "Friends," was portrayed as toxic.
 The title suggests that their relationship had negative aspects that affected both individuals involved.

-Firstly, the article highlights the incident where Rachel discovers Ross had slept with another woman just hours after their breakup.
 This reveals a lack of respect and consideration for Rachel's feelings, which demonstrates toxicity within their relationship.
 Ross's actions only serve to hurt Rachel further, resulting in a toxic dynamic between them.

 Secondly, the article mentions the time when Ross becomes jealous and possessive of Rachel's colleague, Mark.
 Ross's insecurity leads to constant accusations and mistrust, ultimately poisoning the relationship.
-This toxic behavior hinders trust and stability between the couple, leading to unnecessary conflict and emotional distress.

 Another toxic situation mentioned in the article is when Ross convinces Rachel to break up with her boyfriend, Tag, because he feels threatened by him.
 Ross manipulates Rachel's emotions, disregarding her happiness and showing a selfish side.
 This self-centered behavior negatively impacts their relationship and fosters a toxic environment that inhibits personal growth and fulfillment.